signalfx/signalfx-agent/README.md

 2) Ensure a valid configuration file is available somewhere on the target system.
 The main thing that the installer script provides -- but that you will have to provide manually with the bundle -- is a run directory for the agent to use.
-Since you aren't installing from a package, there are three config options that you will especially want to consider:
+Since you aren't installing from a package, there are two config options that you will especially want to consider:

  - `internalStatusHost` - This is the host name that